Certificates and Minors

 Environmental Engineering

-Environmental engineering careers often begin with educational training in traditional engineering disciplines, but require specialized cross-disciplinary training to cover a broader breadth to address environmental issues.
-For engineering degree-seeking students who are interested in pursuing environmental-related careers, the environmental engineering certificate enhances traditional education offered within degree programs available within the UK College of Engineering.
+Environmental engineering careers often begin with education in traditional engineering disciplines, but require specialized cross-disciplinary training to cover a broader breadth to address environmental issues.
+For engineering degree-seeking students who are interested in pursuing environmental-related careers, this certificate enhances degree programs available within the College of Engineering.

 The undergraduate PEIK certificate is built on a series of foundational courses supplemented by a broad array of more advanced elective courses related to power and energy.
 These advanced courses cover both conventional and emerging areas, including smart grid systems, distributed generation, system protection, energy storage, solar power systems, biofuels, and others.